artsy/lint-changed/README.md

 yarn add -D @artsy/lint-changed
 ```

 The general purpose of this library is to run on CI, to reduce the amount of time between runs.
 It's similar to `lint-staged` in that it will take a list files that have changed (the diff between main branch and a PR, for example) and pipe them into a command.
 So rather than running _all_ tests on CI one could instead run just the tests that have changed.
-See below for an example.
+See below for an example as well as the [example app](/example).

 ## Basic Configuration